 Confidence is something many people struggle with, caring about what other people think and living in constant fear of judgement.
 Boxing is one sport that can drastically change this.
 Over time, you will learn to overcome those fears by applying the skills you learn to your life.
 You will start believing in yourself and be the best version of yourself!

 If you’re looking for a fun sport without too much of a financial commitment, look no further.
-With lockdowns and restrictions, many of us are stuck at home.
-But you’re in luck!
-Boxing requires nearly no equipment, so a set of comfortable workout clothes such as leggings, a tank top and a jump rope for training will be all you need!
+Boxing requires nearly no equipment, so a set of comfortable workout clothes such as shorts, a comfortable top and a jump rope for training will be all you need!